 All graduating students are strongly encouraged to attend the May commencement ceremony.
 Students are permitted to graduate in absentia, but the graduation application fee will still be charged.
-Students are allowed to participate in the commencement ceremony if all graduation requirements have been met, or if they have only one remaining course to complete.
+Students are allowed to participate in the commencement ceremony if all graduation requirements have been met, or if they have only 9 or fewer hours to complete that are scheduled in the following summer.